Supergiovane/KNXUltimate/README.md

 ## The worldwide KNX Engine node package

-KNX protocol implementation for Node.js, support KNX/IP Tunneling/Routing, KNX/IP Secure and Data Secure, FT1.2/KBerry TP plain KNXas well as full secure KNX stack.
+KNX protocol implementation for Node.js.
+It supports KNX/IP Tunneling/Routing, KNX/IP Secure and Data Secure, and FT1.2/KBerry TP — both plain KNX and the full secure KNX stack.
 This is the official engine of Node-Red's node [node-red-contrib-knx-ultimate](https://flows.nodered.org/node/node-red-contrib-knx-ultimate)

 <br/>